 Forward split vs reverse split

 A forward split increases the share count (e.g. 2-for-1, 3-for-1, 4-for-1).
 It is usually a sign of confidence — the company has run its share price high enough that splitting makes shares more accessible to retail investors.
 A reverse split decreases the share count (e.g. 1-for-10, 1-for-20).
 Reverse splits are typically defensive moves: keeping the share price above an exchange minimum (often $1 on the NYSE/Nasdaq) or signalling a higher per-share price to institutions.
+For a detailed breakdown of common ratios, see our guide to stock split ratios.

 How splits affect your portfolio

 On the split date your brokerage will adjust your position automatically — you do not need to do anything.
 Your cost basis per share also adjusts proportionally so that your total basis stays the same.
-Per-share dividends and EPS adjust by the same ratio, so your dividend income and the company’s reported earnings per share both move with the new share count.
+Per-share dividends and EPS adjust by the same ratio, so your dividend income and the company's reported earnings per share both move with the new share count.
+If a stock has split multiple times, use a cumulative split multiplier to trace the full adjustment back to your original purchase price.

 Fractional shares and cash-in-lieu